Password Statistics 20260+ Billion Credentials Leaked

 The State of Password Security in 2025

 Weak credentials remain the easiest way for attackers to gain access.
-They don't need sophisticated hacking techniques—they simply log in with stolen or guessed passwords.
+They don't need sophisticated hacking techniques.
+They simply log in with stolen or guessed passwords.
 In 2025 alone, 3.8 billion credentials were exposed in just the first half of the year.

 3.8 Billion